Where is the US-China relationship headed in 2022? | DW | 22.12.2021

 This trend looks likely to continue into 2022.
 In the United States, bitterly divided Democrats and Republicans heading into pivotal mid-term elections can agree on one thing: there is no room for being soft on China.

-In Beijing, Chinese President Xi Jinping is preparing to further cement his power at China's helm during the party congress in October, with the Communist Party fully behind his hardline policies.
+In Beijing, President Xi Jinping is preparing to further cement his power at China's helm during the party congress in October, with the Communist Party fully behind his hard-line policies.

 The Beijing Winter Olympics portends a rocky start to 2022.
 The US has already said it will not send government officials to the games, and the UK and Australia have joined Washington's diplomatic boycott.
 China, in response, promised unspecified "consequences" for the move.